zoom-c/docs/trezor-user/user/updatingfirmware.rst

 Now press the right button on your TREZOR to confirm the update.
 Wait a few minutes while the update runs.
 Once it's done you can unplug and replug your TREZOR to finish the update.

 .. note:: If the update somehow fails or you accidentally unplug your TREZOR during the update there no need to worry.
-Simply run the update over again by plugging your TREZOR in with both buttons pressed down.
-You will need to forget the old device and recover your device.
-To do that, press next to go on to the next topic.
+Run the update over again by plugging your TREZOR in with both buttons pressed down.
+You will need to :doc:`forget your old device<forgetting>` and run :doc:`TREZOR recovery<recovery>`.